RICE In-Depth

 New server members are welcome to participate, but know that this event is run differently from most.

-• All information and updates are given via Discord.
+- All updates are posted on Discord.
 There are no email reminders.

-• RICE is not actively promoted outside the server, and the coordinator has no intent to do that in the future.
+- The event is not promoted outside the server, and there are no plans to do so.

 RICE tries to be accessible to people who want to participate, but the core values behind the event (geared toward server regulars, blind judging, peer review, custom categories) will not change.

-RICE's goal is for every video to receive some type of constructive criticism and/or feedback.
+RICE aims for every video to receive constructive feedback.

 Please read our server guide on how to give, receive, and ask for critique, and for people have never given critique before, try our Musubi Method.

-Give the benefit of the doubt to people who are leaving feedback, and ask for clarification if necessary.
-People attacking or disrespecting videos or editing opinions is NOT acceptable and WILL have ramifications: both from the event and the server as a whole.
+Attacking or disrespecting others' videos or opinions is not acceptable and will have consequences- both from the event and the server as a whole.

-Differences of opinions, beliefs, goals, and techniques will occur and debating or discussing these things is absolutely okay and encouraged!
+Differences in opinions, beliefs, goals, and techniques are normal and discussion and/or debate is encouraged!
 But respect each other and do not ignore, debase, insult, or disrespect someone just because they are voicing an opinion you do not agree with.

 Our server's #1 rule is to not be a jerk!
 Remember: no one's editing is "wrong."